koukarin/Proof-of-Commitment-Protocol/README.md

 $PPE = pay per engagement *(average price of bot companies / 2 => today: 0.01$ / engagement)*

-$E_1 = ErgOne price *(ErgOne / $: value from Spectrum)*
+Erg1 = ErgOne price *(ErgOne / $: value from Spectrum)*

-$VS_m = the virality score minimum for being in the first group (25% most active).
+VS = the virality score minimum for being in the first group (25% most active).
 We consider the worst case: the cheater had a maximum of luck and paid a bot company to have exactly the minimum amount of engagement for a maximum amount of reward.
 If he is profitable, all other cheaters could also be profitable.

-<p>$IndividualMaximumRewards=VS_m*PPE*E_1</p>
+<p align="center">IndividualMaximumRewards = VSm * PPE *Erg1</p>

 Then, the Individual Maximum Rewards represents the individual rewards acceptable for being sure that no cheater could have been profitable.